matthewbeta/BetaGrids/README.md

 ## Thanks

-This is basically a configurable version of the original Bootstrap scaffolding (although maybe that is configurable) and also to [innuit.css](https://github.com/csswizardry/inuit.css/).
+This is basically a configurable version of the original Bootstrap scaffolding (although maybe that is configurable) so thanks Bootstrap.
+Thanks [innuit.css](https://github.com/csswizardry/inuit.css/) which inspired me/I stole from.
 Also Chris Coyier's [naming media queries post](http://css-tricks.com/naming-media-queries) for the mq generator.
 Thanks.

 ## Disclaimer
 Mostly this is an experiment for me to try out some intermediate Sass stuff and for use in my personal projects, mostly.
 I may update it.
 I may not.
 Its provided as is.
 If it breaks your Boss's computer, you never even heard of me, ok?